 Dirt Bike Tie-Down Straps

 Tie-down straps may sound kinky, but there's nothing kinky about a damaged dirt bike or pickup truck, not to mention the possibility of causing an accident because you didn't secure your dirt bike properly.
-There are several options when it comes to dirt bike tie-down straps: cam type, ratchet type, and a strapless truck bed system.
+There are several options when it comes to dirt bike tie-down straps: soft straps, cam straps, ratchet straps, and locking straps.

 Soft tie-down straps: No matter which tie-down straps you end up using, soft tie-downs are much better than hooking a metal S-hook onto a metal handlebar.
 The soft tie-downs are sold separately or as part of the tie-down itself.
 The image shows the soft tie-downs separately (black), as part of the tie-down strap (red), along with a regular S-hook tie-down (blue).
 The tie-downs have different size cams and S-hooks for different weight ratings but since dirt bikes aren't very heavy, most tie-down straps will work fine.
 When attaching the strap to the bike's handlebars, keep the straps away from any wires or cables so they don't get crushed.
 These Pro Taper tie-down straps have the soft straps built into the strap, and if you already have the straps you can buy the soft tie-downs separately.

 Ratchet tie-down straps: Ratchet tie-downs have been around for a long time and have some serious cranking power.
-They can definitely be used to tie down a dirt bike, but given the size and weight of most dirt bikes, the ratchet tie-downs are almost overkill and they can be cumbersome to use.
+They can definitely be used to tie down a dirt bike but given the size and weight of most dirt bikes, the ratchet tie-downs are almost overkill and they can be cumbersome to use.
 The other big drawback is the 'spring' factor when releasing the ratchet strap from the bike because there's no easy way to release the ratchet, so it's either tight or loose.
-The springing action is fine with ATVs or lawn mowers, but a dirt bike might be harder to balance without someone there to help hold the bike when the tie-down is sprung.
-This four pack of ratchet tie-down straps has over 700 ratings and 23 answered questions on Amazon.
+The springing action is fine with ATVs or lawn mowers because they have four wheels, but a dirt bike might be harder to balance without someone there to help hold the bike when the ratchet is sprung.
+But if you have a big dual-sport adventure bike you may appreciate the extra cranking power and since the big bikes have kickstands, balancing the bike is a bit easier.
+This four pack of ratchet tie-down straps has almost 900 ratings and many answered questions on Amazon.